 Refund policy on Student Service Levy

 If you completely withdraw from all your courses within the full tuition fee refund period, the Student Services Levy is refunded in full.
-See Application dates for final dates to withdraw with a full tuition fee refund.
+More information on course dates can be found here.

-If you discontinue your studies after the deadline, please refer to the Refunds after Due Date Policy in the UC Policy Library for details regarding Student Service Levy refunds.
+If you discontinue your studies after the deadline, the Special Consideration Procedures and Guidelines provides details about Student Service Levy refunds.

 Rebates and exemptions for the Student Service Levy

 If you are a student studying part-time or away from campus, you might be eligible for a Student Services Levy exemptions and rebates.
 These rebates and exemption reflect that you are not able to make full use of services and facilities on the main campus.

 How to get a Student Services Levy rebate

 Some exemptions and rebates will occur automatically at enrolment.